donikv/GRAPH-XPCI/README.md

-├── csv -> folder for storing csv files used for the evaluation procedures ├── config -> folder for storing .yml configuration files ├── notebooks -> collection of juypter notebooks used for testing and plotting │   └── evaluation_protocols.ipynb -> used for generating results from the paper ├── training
+├── csv -> folder for storing csv files used for the evaluation procedures ├── config -> folder for storing .yml configuration files ├── notebooks -> collection of juypter notebooks used for testing and plotting │   ├── generate_patches.py -> used to generate patches to recreate patches dataset │   └── evaluation_protocols.ipynb -> used for generating results from the paper ├── training
 │   ├── regression.py -> training for CNN models